Database Exports

 This is followed by another four-byte value, type, which identifies the type of the page, using the values shown in the preceding table.
 This again seems redundant because the table header which was followed to reach this page also identified the table type, but perhaps it is another sanity check, or an alternate way to tell, when following page links, that you have reached the end of the table you are interested in.
 Speaking of which, the next four-byte value, next_page, is that link: it identifies the index at which the next page of this table can be found, as long as we have not already reached the final page of the table, as described in File Header.

 The exact meaning of unknown1 is unclear.
 Mr. Flesinak said “sequence number (0→1: 8→13, 1→2: 22, 2→3: 27)” but I don’t know how to interpret that.
 Even less is known about unknown2 .
-But num_rows_small at byte 18 within the page (abbrviated nrs in the byte field diagram above) holds the number of rows that are present in the page, unless num_rows_large (below) holds a value that is larger than it (but not equal to 1fff).
+But num_rows_small at byte 18 within the page (abbreviated nrs in the byte field diagram above) holds the number of rows that are present in the page, unless num_rows_large (below) holds a value that is larger than it (but not equal to 1fff).
 This seems like a strange mechanism for dealing with the fact that some tables (like playlist entries) have a lot of very small rows, too many to count with a single byte.
 But then why not just always use num_rows_large?

 The purpose of the next two bytes are is also unclear.
 Of u3 Mr. Flesniak said “a bitmask (first track: 32)”, and he described u4 as “often 0, sometimes larger, especially for pages with a high number of rows (e.g. 12 for 101 rows)”.

-Byte 1b is called page_flags (abbrviated pf in the diagram).
+Byte 1b is called page_flags (abbreviated pf in the diagram).
 According to Mr. Flesniak, “strange” (non-data) pages will have the value 44 or 64, and other pages have had the values 24 or 34.
 Crate Digger considers a page to be a data page if page_flags&40 = `0`.

 Bytes 1c-1d are called free_size (abbreviated frees in the diagram), and store the amount of unused space in the page heap (excluding the row index which is built backwards from the end of the page); used_size at bytes 1c-1d (abbreviated useds) stores the number of bytes that are in use in the page heap.